 The Difference Between Phase I and a Phase II

 For a phase I environmental site assessment, consulting engineers will review a commercial property’s past records.
 Engineers will also complete a site inspection and conduct interviews with previous owners, tenants, local government agents and neighbors.
 During a phase I, the technician will check your commercial structure or land for pollutants like mold, lead and asbestos as well as for radon, pesticides and radiological hazards.
 An engineer will evaluate the site’s indoor air quality and check for the presence of petroleum hydrocarbons.
 This type of evaluation also includes examining the area for ecological resources, such as the existence of wetlands and endangered species.

 A phase II environmental site assessment is usually recommended when an engineer comes across a Recognized Environmental Condition, or REC, during his or her phase I. For phase II, our engineers will collect soil samples to screen them for metal or chemical contamination.
 To obtain the samples, an assessor will use equipment such as a drill rig, hand auger, backhoe or hydraulic push based on the conditions of your potential business location.
 During a phase II ESA, the inspector may acquire groundwater or surface water samples.
 This additional step is advised when there is a high probability of an existing liability that can affect your property’s value.
 These liabilities are generally costs that arise from a required hazardous material cleanup.
-Contamination can also result in civil liability.
-When this occurs, a pollutant has migrated to another area or the contamination has affected the locale’s occupants.
+Contamination can also result in another area or the contamination has affected the locale’s occupants.